North Alabama Lions: Mike Lane Arrives

 Five players under Lane have gone on to play Major League baseball.
 Cedric Landrum debuted in the majors with the Chicago Cubs and played for the New York Mets in 1993.
 Jim Czajkowshi made it to the majors to play with the Colorado Rockies in 1994.
 Terry Jones played for the Montreal Expos and Colorado Rockies during his five-year career in the Major League from 1996 to 2001.
 In 2004, Josh Willingham made his major league debut with the Florida Marlins and he had a break-out season as a starting outfielder for the Marlins in 2006, followed by impressive seasons in 2007 and 2008.
 He was traded to the Washington Nationals where he played in 2009 and 2010.
 He played for the Oakland A's in 2010 and has spent the last two seasons with the Minnesota Twins inAlso, former Lion pitcher Sergio Romo has played in the Major Leagues with the San Francisco Giants as a reliever for the last six years, including pitching on World Championship teams in 2010 and 2012.

 Under Lane, 17 different Lions were selected All-American by the American Baseball Coaches Association, and six Lions won NCAA statistical national championships.
 Most recently, James Barksdale earned All- American honors and led Division II in stolen bases in 2006.

 Mike Keehn Takes the Helm

-In his 12 seasons as head coach, Mike Keehn has won 327 games, led UNA to six Gulf South Conference Tournament appearances and two NCAA playoff berths.
+In his 12 seasons as head coach, Mike Keehn has won 327 games and led UNA to six Gulf South Conference Tournament appearances and two NCAA playoff berths.

-In 2019 he led the Lions through their first season in Division I.

-Keehn is the second-winningest coach in UNA baseball history behind Mike Lane.
+In 2019, he led the Lions through their first season in Division I. Keehn is the second-winningest coach in UNA baseball history behind Mike Lane.